 Are your friends and family often coming to you for help with their finances?
 You may have the makings of a Certified Financial Planner (CFP).
 With financial planner training, you could be on the way to a rewarding and fulfilling career.

 Helping others to arrange their finances is hugely rewarding, and is in great demand.
-Your advice can change peoples’ lives for the better, and help them on their way to better financial security.
+Your advice can change peoples’ lives for the better, and prevent them from resorting to cash loans and other alternatives.
 Here’s what’s involved in being a CFP.

 Why be a Certified Financial Planner?